baileywickham/runner/README.md

 Support for argument parsing is extreamly limited.
 Working on that now...

-Support for strings with spaces in them is also nonexistant.
-Also working on that

 Here is a default configuration:
 ```golang
 import r "github.com/baileywickham/runner"